-In the movie Baby Face, a young woman who is pimped out by her father to steel-mill workers and politicians is persuaded by a cobbler to leave Pittsburg and put her talents to use in a big city like New York.
+In the movie Baby Face, Barbara Stanwyck plays Lily, a young woman who is pimped out by her father to steel-mill workers and politicians is persuaded by a cobbler to leave Pittsburg and put her talents to use in a big city like New York.
 She does just that and rises to the top until she finally realizes that love is more important than wealth.
 Even though the movie was severely edited, it remained the most notorious movie of the Pre-Code era.

 The first time I saw this movie, I saw the edited version that had been released theatrically, of course, because it was thought that the original version was lost forever.
 But what remained was enough for it to become one of my favorite movies.
 When a copy of the original version was found, the movie that I already thought was great became even better.

 The original version was modified in three ways.
 The first form of editing is the sort we usually expect: scenes are cut out.
 In one scene, after Lily decides she is through turning tricks for her father/pimp, she wrestles with a politician who has paid for her services.
 In the original version, he refers to her as “the sweetheart of the nightshift,” but the part about the nightshift is snipped out for the theatrical version.
 In the original version, she thinks she is rid of him and pours herself a beer.
 When he grabs her from behind and puts his hand on one of her breasts, she hits him over the head with a beer bottle, and then nonchalantly returns to her beer.
 That was cut out for the theatrical version.
-And then there is the scene that takes place when Lily and Chico hop a freight to get to New York.
+And then there is the scene that takes place when Lily and her friend Chico (Theresa Harris) hop a freight to get to New York.
 A guard threatens to throw them off, but Lily has sex with him in exchange for letting them stay aboard.
 That was eliminated in the theatrical version.
 There are many other bits and pieces edited out, too numerous to mention.
 In general, what we easily suspect or infer of a sexual nature in the theatrical version was made a little more explicit in the original.

 The second form of editing consists of added scenes that were never filmed originally.
 In the original version, Lily rides in the ambulance with her husband after his attempted suicide.
 Even though they will have to spend all the money they have to keep him from being convicted for malversation, they look at each other fondly, knowing that even without that money they will live happily together, at which point the movie ends.
 In the theatrical version, the part where they look at each other with love in their eyes is edited out.
 What follows is a scene in which Lily is punished by having her return to Pittsburg where she started, with her husband going to work as a laborer in a steel mill, forcing her to live amongst the lowlifes she wanted to get away from.